 At the reception for that exhibit, descendents of William Donnegan, a prominent man with a white wife who was lynched by the mob, were in attendance.
-William Donnegan, connected to Donnegan through his sister.
+Connie McGee is connected to Donnegan through his sister.

 While it seems the overall consequences may never be totally understood, the city continues to take steps to commemorate the violence and victims.
 At a ribbon cutting earlier this month, city leaders unveiled updated historical markers, originally installed in the nineties due to the efforts of Londrigan and fellow students.

-The markers are designed to be more visible than the previous versions, and now include quotes from two former Illinois residents and US presidents—Lincoln and Obama.
-Ken Page, former president of the Springfield NAACP chapter, said the fight against racism is as relevant as ever.
-“We look at what happened in Charlottesville—Klansman that took off their robes to say we're going to wear Khakis and Polos, but we still will carry our Tiki torches so we will let you black folks know that we will still burn you out,” he said.
+The markers are designed to be more visible than the previous versions, and now include quotes from two former Illinois residents and US presidents — Lincoln and Obama.
+Ken Page, former president of the Springfield NAACP chapter, says the fight against racism is as relevant as ever.
+“We look at what happened in Charlottesville — Klansman that took off their robes to say we're going to wear Khakis and Polos, but we still will carry our Tiki torches so we will let you black folks know that we will still burn you out,” he says.
 “We look at how far we've come, but we also have to realize how far we still have yet to go.”

-It’s still several years away, but the NAACP’s current Illinois president is helping plan a new first-of-its-kind memorial commemorating the riot.
-Teresa Haley says an interactive outdoor memorial is set to be built over the foundations of those burned down homes near the railroad.
+It’s still several years away, but the NAACP’s current Illinois president, Teresa Haley, is helping plan a new first-of-its-kind memorial commemorating the riot.
+Haley says an interactive outdoor memorial is set to be built over the foundations of those burned down homes near the railroad.

 James Loewen, the historian and author who came to speak in Springfield 10 years ago as the city grappled with its violent, racist history, says overall education about the country’s racist past is sorely lacking.
 Loewen also has a book on sundown towns, places where white people intentionally, legally and sometimes violently excluded people of color after slavery was outlawed.
 He says what happened in Springfield was an attempt to make it a sundown town.

-Teresa Haley, with the NAACP, says she and others will continue to unbury the past, making it accessible to examine in the light of what we now know.
+Teresa Haley says she and others will continue to unbury the past, making it accessible to examine in the light of what we now know.
 She says it’s all part of a larger goal to “defeat racism.”
 And she says there are two key ways to fight that battle, “One is to vote, two is to talk and to educate people about it.”

 This interactive map shows the locations of markers and the history behind them.
 The content for this map is courtesy of the Springfield Convention and Visitors Bureau and was created by the Revealing Voices podcast at UIS - you can listen to that, here.